Linaro/lava/doc/content/admin/advanced-tutorials/remote-workers.md

 ## local device types (not yet available in LAVA)

 Devices on which test jobs are executed should be supported by LAVA.
-This means that "device type" should be present in the master node.
+This means that "device type" should be present in the server node.
 Device type is used to render full device dictionary.
 There may be cases that remote workers include devices that are not yet supported by LAVA.
 In such case the following actions should be performed:

  * new device type should be added to LAVA code base
- * temporarily master node admins might add new device type on their host.
-This operation is depending on how master configuration is maintained.
+ * temporarily server node admins might add new device type on their host.
+This operation is depending on how server configuration is maintained.
 As with device dictionaries it is advised to use version control.

 ## dispatcher version

-Currently lava-dispatcher version should be in sync with lava-master version.
+Currently lava-dispatcher version should be in sync with lava-server version.
 In case of version mismatch, lava-worker connection will be rejected by lava-server.